altruios/namshubettulpa/public/namshubettuple/confrontation.md

 ~She saw Flanagan fall on to some sort of ball - they were too far too see, but he didn't bounce~ 'M::Hamster ball?'
-*It was flying toward her, dodging the tentacles on it's way down* ~She was half stuck in the tar-like fluid~
+*It was flying toward her, dodging the tentacles on it's way down* ~But it wasn't going to make it in time~
+~She was half stuck in the tar-like fluid~
 *She stopped struggling*
 ~It was heading right for her~
 ~As it drew closer she could see it was clear, and it held two men, one along the floor and one in the center piloting~ ~She recognized him, the Captain's first officer, Gerald~ "M::Over here!"
-*The bubble stopped feet away from her*
+*The bubble was zipping toward her*
-~He sat in a chair in the center of the bubble, a victorian contraption attached him to the floor of the bubble~ *The bubble extended and morphed*
+~He sat in a chair in the center of the bubble, a victorian contraption attached him to the floor of the bubble~ ~That was the last she saw before she was engulfed~ *She held her breath*
-~It reached out and engulfed her~
-*The black liquid slid off the bubble*
+~Her rib seared in pain, like a burning knife was still stuck~ *Something slithered around her ankle and pulled her down further* *Martha held her mouth and nose closed and sunk deeper* 'M::anchor'
+~Martha still felt the slight tugging in her hand~ 'M::He is holding my hand...'
+~She thought of the bubble she saw him fall into~
+~She saw her hand disintegrate and that unraveling expanded to the rest of her~ }
+{%%%%}
+{
+~The next thing she knew she was on the floor next to Flanagan, who was unconscious~ "G::Good, I don't have to come get you."
+*Gerald pulled on a lever next to the seat he was in* ~She felt heavier as the gravity shifted~
-*A tentacle tried to impale the bubble, but it just spun* ~An interior platform Martha and Gerald were standing on stayed stationary~ "G::None of that now."
+*A tentacle tried to impale the bubble, but it just spun* ~The interior platform Martha and Gerald were standing on stayed stationary~ "G::None of that now."
 *Gerald pulled down on a lever next to him*
 *they shot outwards from al-tok*